scale-docs/docs/team.md

 # Our Team

 In the creation, education and adoption of our protocol, the team is key.
-We have carefully constructed a team that is knowledgeable and dedicated to the success of Equalizer Exchange.
+We have carefully constructed a team that is knowledgeable and dedicated to the success of Scale.farm.
 The skill sets of all members have been carefully selected to ensure that the goals and objectives are met.

 ## CaptnHayz
 > @CaptnHayz on Discord

-Ship-driver

 ## Zod
 > @0xZod on Discord